battaglr/griss/readme.md

 ## Overview

-*Griss* is a simple grid system built with modularity in mind to help you develop with ease and avoid unnecessary bloat.
+*Griss* is a simple grid system built with modularity in mind to avoid unnecessary bloat and help you develop with ease.

 Key features: